 1. Shapiro-Wilk Test

-Here is an example code to perform a Shapiro-Wilk test in R:
+Here's how to perform the Shapiro-Wilk test in R:

 # Create sample data